SaddlebackCollegeRobotics/turret_monitor_firmware/book_src/implementation_details/extern_rust.md

 ```

 ## What is `extern "Rust"` doing here?`
 Basically, this is a prototype using C++ terminology.
-We are declaring to RustC that a
+We are declaring to the rust compiler that a
 function with this signature *exists*.
 The actual implementation exists somewhere else.

 This allows us to define the implementation of the function in another module,